Jérôme Bonaparte: Later years

 Jérôme Bonaparte died on 24 June 1860, at Villegenis, France (today known as Massy in Essonne).
 He is buried in Les Invalides.

 His grandson, Charles Joseph Bonaparte (son of Jerome "Bo" Napoleon Bonaparte, 1805–1870), served as United States Secretary of the Navy and United States Attorney General in President Theodore Roosevelt's administration, 1901–1909, and addressed the Supreme Court over 500 times.
 In 1908, he established a Bureau of Investigation within the 38-year-old Department of Justice.
 The bureau grew under director J. Edgar Hoover and was renamed the Federal Bureau of Investigation (F.B.I) in 1935.

 Another grandson was Jerome Napoleon Bonaparte II, (1829–1893).
 In the early 1850s, he graduated from the United States Military Academy at West Point, was commissioned an officer in the United States Army, and served with the Mounted Rifles in Texas on the American southwestern frontier.
-He eventually resigned his commission and joined the forces of his cousin, the Emperor Napoleon III in his second French Empire.
+He eventually resigned his commission and joined the forces of his cousin, the Emperor Napoleon III in his Second French Empire.

 Among Jérôme Bonaparte's illegitimate children was Baroness Jenny von Gustedt, born as Jeromée Catharina Rabe von Pappenheim (1811–1890).
 She became the grandmother of the German Socialist and Feminist writer Lily Braun.

 In fiction and popular culture

 The 1923 German comedy film The Little Napoleon is loosely based around his life.
 He is played by Paul Heidemann.

+The 1928 part-talkie Vitaphone film "Glorious Betsy" provides a semi-historical narrative depicting the courtship, marriage, and forced breakup of Jérôme Bonaparte (played by Conrad Nagel) and Elizabeth "Betsy" Patterson (played by Dolores Costello).

 In the Hornblower television series, he was portrayed by British actor David Birkin.
 The last episode (Duty) introduces Jérôme and Elizabeth ('Betsy').
 Adrift in an open boat, they are picked up by Captain Hornblower's ship; Jérôme poses as a harmless Swiss citizen, but Hornblower identifies him.
 After many diplomatic manoeuvres, the British government decides that Jérôme is of no political importance after all, and he is allowed to return to France while Elizabeth is put aboard a passing American ship.

 Jerome and Betsy's marriage is portrayed in the historical novel "The Ambitious Madame Bonaparte" by Ruth Hull Chatlien, published in 2013.

 In the 1936 film Hearts Divided, Jerome was portrayed by Dick Powell.
 Elizabeth Patterson was played by Marion Davies, with Claude Rains as Napoleon.